 Copyrighted materials including, but not limited to, films, videos, and music are subject by law to restrictions on Public Performance.
 It is the ultimate responsibility of the event sponsor to adhere to copyright law and secure Public Performance licenses for the use of copyrighted materials.
 It is unlawful for student organizations to show films to its members.
-Student organizations must obtain a public performance license.
+Student organizations must obtain a public performance license if showing a film to individuals outside of their RSO roster.
 It is relatively easy and usually requires no more than a phone call.
 Fees are determined by such factors as the number of times a particular movie will be shown, how large the audience will be, etc. While fees vary, they are generally inexpensive for smaller performances.
-The main vendor that Georgia College uses to handle these licenses is Swank Motion Pictures, Inc. 1-800-876-5577; www.swank.com.lfyou.need.further.assistance.in.obtaining.copyrights to a film or program, you may contact the Student Activities office at 478-445-7867.
+The main vendor that Georgia College uses to handle these licenses is Swank Motion Pictures, Inc. 1-800-876-5577; www.swank.com.
+If you need further assistance in obtaining copyrights to a film or program, you may contact the Student Activities office at 478-445-7867.